Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 https://speech.platform.bing.com/speech/recognition/<RECOGNITION_MODE>/cognitiveservices/v1?language=<LANGUAGE_TAG>&format=<OUTPUT_FORMAT>
 ```

-`<RECOGNITION_MODE>` specifies the recognition mode.
-It must be of the following values: `interactive`, `conversation`, or `dictation`.
-More information on recognition mode can be found in the [How to choose recognition mode](How-to/how-to-choose-recognition-mode) page.
+`<RECOGNITION_MODE>` specifies the recognition mode, and must be of the following values: `interactive`, `conversation`, or `dictation`.
+It is a part of resource path in the URI.
+For more information on recognition mode see the [How to choose recognition mode](How-to/how-to-choose-recognition-mode.md) page.

-`<LANGUAGE_TAG>` specifies the target language for audio conversion.
-Its value is given in the IETF language tag [BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) format, and must be one of the languages that are supported by the service.
+`<LANGUAGE_TAG>` describes the target language for audio conversion.
+It is required, and specified as a part of query string in the URI.
+It has the value as defined in the IETF language tag [BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag), and must be one of the languages that are supported by the service.
 For example, en-us represents English (United States).
-The complete list of languages supported by the Speech service can be found in the page [Supported Languages](API-Reference-REST/SupportedLanguages).
+The complete list of languages supported by the Speech service can be found in the page [Supported Languages](API-Reference-REST/supportedlanguages.md).

-`OUTPUT_FOMAT` is an optional parameter.
-Allowed values are `simple` and `detailed`.
-By default the service returns simple results.
-Please find detailed description about output format in the [Reference](Reference) page.
+`<OUTPUT_FOMAT>` is an optional parameter in the query string.
+Its allowed values are `simple` and `detailed`.
+By default the service returns results in `simple` format.
+For details see the [Output Format](api-reference-rest/bingvoicerecognition#output-format) page.

 Some examples of service URI are
 | Recognition mode  | Language | Output format | End point URI |